Jesper Grønkjær: Three clubs in two years

 Chelsea had fired manager Claudio Ranieri before UEFA Euro 2004, and Grønkjær signed for Birmingham City for £2.2 million in July 2004.
 He had a poor start with Birmingham; manager Steve Bruce attributed this to difficulty adapting to playing in a struggling team, as "he is used to his team dominating the opposition and he is used to the ball more often".
 He scored only once, against Lincoln City in the Football League Cup.
 He was transferred to Atlético Madrid in December 2004, for a fee of around €2 million.
 Grønkjær struggled to settle in Spain and, following putting in a transfer request, made a reported €6 million move to Bundesliga club VfB Stuttgart in the summer of 2005, where the club was building a formidable squad under manager Giovanni Trapattoni and Grønkjær would play alongside fellow Dane Jon Dahl Tomasson.

 Despite the hype and expectations at the start of the season, the club struggled in mid-table.
 At the beginning of February 2006, Grønkjær and Tomasson openly criticised Trapattoni as "lacking the will to attack and win."
 The criticism came after 12 drawn games out of 20, and although Trapattoni wanted to assert his authority and benched both players in the next game, he himself was fired the very next day, on 9 February 2006.
-Rumours in the German and Danish media suggested that Grønkjær would leave Stuttgart in favour of Danish club F.C.
-Copenhagen.
+Rumours in the German and Danish media suggested that Grønkjær would leave Stuttgart in favour of Danish club Copenhagen.